 Depression as a loss of meaning and connection

-One of the things I point out in Being Fully Human is that we have both emotional and spiritual needs.
+One of the key factors in lifting depression is by meeting emotional and spiritual needs.

-The secular societies we live in today leave us with a feeling of disconnection to and loss of faith in something greater than ourselves.
+The secular societies we live in today produce feelings of disconnection from – and loss of faith in – something greater than ourselves.
 We become self-obsessed, one of the worst things for depression.

-Indeed, in Eckhart Tolle’s best selling book, The Power of Now, he talks of his suicidal depression before he had a ‘spiritual awakening’, a moment that shifted his consciousness away from the feelings of despair.
+Indeed, in Eckhart Tolle’s best selling book, The Power of Now, he talks about his suicidal depression before he had a ‘spiritual awakening’, a moment that moved his attention away from the feelings of despair.

 It seems that having some kind of ‘jolt’ like this can shift one’s ‘centre of gravity’ away from emotional conditions such as depression and into a larger frame of reference.
 A type of transcendence, if you like.